a

 That means the average amateur could pick up over 30 yards simply from more consistent strikes.

 QUICK TIP: If you want to a relatively inexpensive and pretty easy way to work on your contact, practice on the driving range with a little foot powder spray.
 It wipes off easily with a towel and you can see where the ball struck the club face.
-If you’ve got some money to spare, it’s also worth it to go through a custom club fitting with a club fitter who is brand agnostic and has a lot of inventory to use for testing (for example, Club Champion Golf).
+If you’ve got some money to spare, it’s also worth it to go through a custom club fitting with a club fitter who is brand agnostic and has a lot of inventory to use for testing.
 The right combo of components (grip, shaft, head) can make a surprisingly big difference in your ball striking consistency.

 Anyway, here is a selection of the swing speeds for the 2021-2022 season for some of the slowest PGA TOUR Players.
 These guys are definitely at a disadvantage on tour speed-wise.